 An attorney can't promise outcomes.
 A financial advisor can't guarantee returns.
-State bar rules and FINRA/SEC compliance requirements don't just limit what these professionals can say in an ad.
-They effectively disqualify most of what makes performance advertising work: urgency, specific claims, comparison, testimonials (in many jurisdictions), and direct response calls-to-action that imply a guaranteed result.
+State bar rules and FINRA/SEC compliance requirements don't just limit what these professionals can say in an ad — they effectively disqualify most of what makes performance advertising work: urgency, specific claims, comparison, testimonials (in many jurisdictions), and direct response calls-to-action that imply a guaranteed result.

-This isn't a minor constraint.
-It eliminates the entire playbook that makes paid search and social effective.
 What's left is the one thing these categories have always depended on: reputation, familiarity, and trust.
 Those are brand-building problems, not conversion optimization problems.

 Why High-Stakes Services Are Won Before the Search

-When someone needs an attorney (a divorce, a DUI, an estate matter, a business dispute) the decision of who to call is rarely made through rational comparison at the moment of need.
+When someone needs an attorney — a divorce, a DUI, an estate matter, a business dispute — the decision of who to call is rarely made through rational comparison at the moment of need.
 It's made through a combination of referrals and ambient familiarity: who did my colleague use, who have I heard of, who do I think of as credible in this area.

 The Compliance Advantage Nobody Talks About